-Cells contain a large number of different proteins in distinct subcellular compartments.
+ells contain a large number of different proteins in distinct subcellular compartments.
 The proper conformations and physiological concentrations of these proteins, known as protein homeostasis or proteostasis, must be maintained in a variety of environmental and metabolic conditions1.
-To deal with proteotoxic stresses, the cells have evolved sophisticated mechanisms accompanied by changes in gene expression, which adjust proteostasis capacity or buffering capacity against protein misfolding, at the level of protein synthesis, folding, and degradation.
-They include the heat shock response (HSR) in the cytoplasm/nucleus and the unfolded-protein response (UPR) in the endoplasmic reticulum and mitochondria (see the scheme below)2-4.
+To deal with proteotoxic stresses, the cells have evolved sophisticated mechanisms accompanied by changes in gene expression, which adjust proteostasis capacity or buffering capacity against protein misfolding, at the level of protein synthesis, folding and degradation.
+They include the heat-shock response (HSR) in the cytoplasm/nucleus and the unfolded-protein response (UPR) in the endoplasmic reticulum and mitochondria2-4.